cgpan/CTGAN_Flexible/README.md

 # A flexible CTGAN that can be customized by conditioning on user-specified variables(s)

 ## 0.0 Introduction
-This repo modified the CTGAN official source code and made CTGAN conditional on any user-specified discrete columns for some research purposes.
+This repo modified the [CTGAN official source code](https://github.com/sdv-dev/CTGAN) and made CTGAN conditional on any user-specified discrete columns for some research purposes.

 ## 1.0 Usage

+The

 ## 2.0 SDV/CTGAN Official Resources